Volcanex/artifact-forge/readme.md

 Artifacts can be combined with mixins to create more specialized artifacts.
 For example, a `MediaWebScraperArtifact` can be created by inheriting from both the `WebScraperArtifact` and `MediaMixin` classes.

-Combined artifacts inherit the attributes and methods from both the base artifact class and the mixin classes.
+Combined artifacts inherit the attributes and methods from the specific, the base artifact class and the mixin classes.

 ## JSON Formatting